+Cloud coverage is the percentage of clouds covering an AOI or a full scene, depending on how the data is delivered in a chosen collection.
 The optimal cloud coverage is 10%.
 For cloudy climates, it can be up to 30%.
 If the chosen cloud coverage is less than the optimal value, the sensor will need more passes to capture imagery with the required parameters.

 The smaller the incidence angle is, the more difficult it is to task a sensor.
 For example, a 30° incidence angle will require fewer attempts than a 20° incidence angle.

 The mono acquisition mode is the easiest one to capture.
 Stereo and tri-stereo modes require a sensor to turn on the fly.
 Considering the complexity of the operation, the attempt might not be successful, and the sensor will need to do another pass.
 For more information, see Acquisition modes.